neoforged/Documentation/docs/resources/client/models/modelloaders.md

 - During definition loading, a block state model within a variant, multipart, or [custom definition][customdefinition] with the `type` property set to your loader is decoded to your `CustomUnbakedBlockStateModel`.
 - During model baking, `CustomUnbakedBlockStateModel#bake` is called, returning a `BlockStateModel`, which contains some list of `BlockModelPart`s.
-- During model rendering, `BlockStateModel#collectParts`, collects the list of `BlockModelPart`s to render.
+- During model rendering, `BlockStateModel#collectParts` collects the list of `BlockModelPart`s to render.

 Let's illustrate this further through a basic class setup.
 The baked model is named `MyBlockStateModel`, the unbaked class is an inner record `MyBlockStateModel.Unbaked`, model parts is called `MyBlockModelPart`, the unbaked part class is an inner record `MyBlockModelPart.Unbaked`, and the `ModelState` is named `MyModelState`: